 How to get a mortgage when you’re self-employed

-Self-employment in the UK is at a record high, with over 4.9 million people choosing to run their own business and enjoy the freedom of being their own boss.
+Self-employment in the UK was at a record high at the end of 2019, with over 4.9 million people choosing to run their own business and enjoy the freedom of being their own boss.

 And although many lenders favour more “traditional” borrowers, getting a mortgage as a self-employed business owner is absolutely achievable.